-5.L.1.
+F3L.1.
 General Rules

 Known also as F3 RES (Rudder, Elevator, Spoiler), F3L is a class for radio-controlled thermal soaring gliders.
-The models feature a maximum two (2) metres span; are primarily of wooden construction; and are controlled only by rudder, elevator and spoiler(s).
-For launching, rubber bungee with towline is used.
+The models feature a maximum two (2) metre span; are primarily of wooden construction; and are controlled only by rudder, elevator and spoiler(s).
+For launching, rubber bungee and towline is used.
 Due to the restrictions on construction and equipment, F3L provides a low-cost introduction into R/C competitions that is achievable for anyone with average skills.
 One key aspect of this class is to inspire young modellers and integrate them into the sport.
 The rules that follow shall be understood and interpreted with this in mind.

-5.L.2.
-Definition of a Radio Controlled Glider
+F3L.2.
+Definition of a Radio-Controlled Glider